CYBERSECURE CODER (CSC) Training Course

 Participants attending this course will

-- Grasp fundamental concepts of security, IT security, and secure coding practices
+- Grasp the fundamental concepts of security, IT security, and secure coding

-- Master the use of various security features in the Java development environment
+- Master the usage of various security features within the Java development environment

-- Gain practical insights into cryptography
+- Gain a practical understanding of cryptography

-- Receive resources and additional readings for secure coding practices
+- Access resources and further reading on secure coding practices

 Audience